WillemD61/Marstek-Venus-plugin/README.md

     to be used has to be specified manually in the configuration parameters of this plugin.
 2) implement the Wifi.GetStatus (par 3.2.1) to configure or obtain Wifi info
 3) implement the BLE.GetStatus (par 3.3.1) to obtain Bluetooth info
-4) configuration of up to 10 periods for manual operating mode.
-For now it will handle one single period.
+4) configuration of up to 10 periods for manual operating mode in one go.
+It is possible to configure a manual period in Domoticz and then send it to the battery.
+Then you can configure a next and and send it. etc etc

 # It does implement the following:
 1) Get Battery, PV (photovoltaic) , ES (Energy System) and EM (Energy Meter) status info (par.
 3.4, 3.5, 3.6.1 and 3.7.1)
 2) Get current Eenergy System operating mode (par 3.6.3)
 3) Change Energy System operating mode (auto, AI, manual, passive, UPS as shown in par 3.6.2) via a Domoticz selector switch.</br>
-   note the config of periods for manual mode needs to be further developed in future version of this plugin.
-For now it will pick up one single period configuration from domoticz devices.
+   A number of Domoticz devices are created to hold the manual mode configuration.
+These can be updated, for example using DzVents, and when the selector switch is activated (by hand of by software) the configuration will be sent to the battery.
+This can be repeated to send multiple period configurations.
 5) Create all required Domoticz devices and load received data onto the devices.
 6) Send an alert email when an error is received (if configured) or 3x full cycle timeouts occur, from version 1.0.4 onwards
 7) Show data received in the domoticz log for debugging/monitoring (if configured)

-# This plugin was not tested in a multi-system environment.
-Only one Marstek Venus A was available for testing.
+# This plugin was tested using a single Marstek Venus A and a double Marstek Venus E v3.

-Note on Marstek Venus E the default Open API port seems to be 28416 instead of 30000.
+Note on some systems the default Open API port seems to be 28416 instead of 30000.
 This can be configured in the startup page of the Domoticz plugin.</br>

 To find out whch port on your system is used, you can use the following command on a Linux system:</br>
 sudo nmap -sUV IPaddress -p 28000-30000</br>
 of courses replacing IPaddress with your real IP address of the Marstek battery.</br>
 It will scan the defined range and report back which port is open.</br>
+Even then, on some (older?) systems the Open API port seems not to be working.

 # Observations on the Marstek Open Api specification:
 1) The specification includes reference to ID and SRC, maybe for multi-system environments, but that is not clear.